Skip to content

 Workflows

-Use get_embedding(...) when you want one ROI embedding now.
+Use get_embedding(...) when you want one ROI embedding now and want the smallest possible call.

 emb = get_embedding(